 Welcome to In the Loop!
 We’re so happy you’re here to share your experiences with us and the rest of the enrollment specialist community.
 Ensuring a productive and positive community experience requires mutual respect, and shared rules.
 We ask you to please use these community guidelines to shape the information you share, and how you share it.

-In the Loop is an online community and feedback mechanism to connect enrollment specialists, and share synthesized data with policymakers to support implementation of the Affordable Care Act.
+In the Loop is an online community to connect enrollment assisters with each other and disseminate synthesized information about health insurance enrollment and eligibility in plain language.
 First and foremost, all site activity should support and serve these purposes.
-We constantly analyze what’s posted to the site, identify trends and commonalities, and send aggregated non-identifiable information to HHS and others on an ongoing basis.
-At times, we may contact you for additional information about a consumer to help trouble-shoot an issue.
+We constantly analyze what’s posted to the site, identify trends and commonalities and strive to deliver timely, relevant content on an ongoing basis.
+At times, we may contact you for additional information about a consumer to help troubleshoot an issue.

 This site helps all of us by being a private space for conversations.
 Please do not give anyone access to your account (actually, it would be great if you don’t mention In the Loop to those not eligible to join the community).
 It is also really important that you do not mention In the Loop to any press outlets or reporters, and please don’t post anything about or from In the Loop on social media sites (Facebook, Twitter, LinkedIn, Snapchat, etc.).